noobpwnftw/chessdb/README.md

 ## Database Snapshot

-A full database snapshot which contains about 5.6 billion unique positions as of 2019-10-16 is available at:
+A full database snapshot which contains about 5.6 billion unique positions as of 2019-10-16 is available at: ftp://ftp.chessdb.cn/pub/chessdb/data-snapshot-20191016.tar

-ftp://ftp.chessdb.cn/pub/chessdb/data-snapshot-20191016.tar
+A full database snapshot which contains about 10 billion unique positions as of 2020-07-08 is available at: ftp://ftp.chessdb.cn/pub/chessdb/data-snapshot-20200708.tar

 *** Expect no further documentation except this one but the code should be self-explanatory.